 - (If the applicant’s pedigree doesn’t show that (s)he has fully met the requirement that our managers have a minimum of six months’ experience as a night auditor – whether that experience is completely non-existent on the application or falls a month or two short – this needs to be confronted and dealt with, so use this question and skip the next one): “We have a requirement that all of our salaried and management personnel have a minimum of six months experience as a night auditor, and you don’t seem to (quite) meet this requirement.
 Why should we overlook this and give you a chance anyway and proceed with your application?"

 This is going to be a coachability check: Beechmont has a unique policy that requires all of its managers to have, and we’re stubborn about it almost to the point of being stupid about it.
-Every Marine is trained as a rifleman in an infantry platoon regardless of his eventual occupational specialty, every Marine officer is likewise trained as an infantry platoon commander, every sailor is trained as a firefighter, and every manager of a Beechmont-operated hotel has been a night auditor.
+Every Marine is trained as a rifleman in an infantry platoon regardless of his eventual occupational specialty, every Marine officer is likewise trained as an infantry platoon commander even if he's eventually going to be a combat engineer or a military lawyer, every sailor in the Navy is trained as a firefighter even if he's going to be a yeoman or a mess cook, every captain of an aircraft carrier must be a Navy pilot (who's had several successful years flying Navy aircraft before the Navy gets serious about even teaching him to drive a large ship), and every manager of a Beechmont-operated hotel has been a night auditor.

 Usually, the answer you can expect to get back is that the applicant has previous management experience.
 One of the reasons Beechmont exists, however, is because most hotel companies don’t use the most valid or sound criteria in the world for selecting hotel managers, and experience as a night auditor gives us some assurance that you really do have it in you to run a hotel.
 So, even previous hotel management experience doesn’t fly, and if we cut someone a break, they’re going to meet the requirement before we put them in as a g.m. at any of our properties.
 (At our small properties, the night auditor is the assistant general manager, and vice versa.)